railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 10 USD enables you to stop the discount from returning less than that margin.
 If you put 0 into this field, no effect is taken into account.

 Once the pricelist is defined, you can assign it to a partner.
-To do this, find a Partner and select its :guilabel:`Sales & Purchases` tab.
+Go to the Partner form and select its :guilabel:`Sales & Purchases` tab.
 You can then change the :guilabel:`Purchase Pricelist` and the :guilabel:`Sale Pricelist` that is loaded by default for the partner.